Skip to Content

 With a cloak of clouds dominating the view, it seemed that we were to experience a repeat of our previous morning.

-Before long, however, the sun began to rise from behind us, and the clouds parted ways.
+Before long, though the sun began to rise from behind us, and the clouds parted ways.

 The sky transformed into a heavenly combination of pink and orange hues, and we were met with one of the best views of our lives.